-eBay sellers are often shocked the first time they receive a restriction notice.
-When there is a high potential for fraud related to the auctions, items, or seller account in question, eBay will act to protect buyers.
+Sellers on eBay are often shocked the first time they receive a restriction notice. eBay will act to protect buyers when there is a high potential for fraud related to the auctions, items, or seller account in question.
 This can lead to frustration for sellers, but there are a few common situations which are red flags and may lead to increased scrutiny from eBay.

 eBay Limits Seller Fraud Through Restrictions

-If you're selling high-demand designer goods, that tends to draw the attention of any trademark holders, competing sellers, and of eBay.
+If a seller is selling high-demand designer goods, that tends to attract the attention of any trademark holders, competing sellers, and eBay.

 When a new product like an iPad is released, eBay may work to reduce the potential for fraud and impose restrictions to ensure that no single fraudster can steal from many buyers.
 And any product or category that involves unlicensed name-brand goods or in which there is a high incidence of counterfeiting is likely to be restriction-heavy.

-Wait the restriction out patiently.
-Don't try to register a new account and begin selling; the chances are high you'll get caught and that will only raise suspicions further.
+If a seller receives a restriction, the best thing to do is wait it out.
+The thing not to do is to register a new account and begin selling again.
+The chances are high they will get caught, and that will only raise suspicions further.

-Move away from high-risk/high-fraud items.
-Choose a different category of items to one that is less fraud-heavy.
+- Move Away From High-Risk/High-Fraud Items: Choose a different category of items and select one that is less fraud-heavy.
 Try partnering with rights holders.
-If you're selling legally licensed, legally imported or stocked retail goods and believe you were unfairly targeted or accused, in the future focus on contacting and working with the rights holder to have eBay mark you as a legitimate seller.
+Sellers who are selling legally licensed, legally imported or stocked retail goods and believe they were unfairly targeted or accused, can work with the rights holder to have eBay mark them as a legitimate seller.

-Shift your emphasis and/or sell one at a time.
-Sales of legitimate items that repeatedly earn restrictions may be possible if you do it at a slower pace, usually only one listing at any time and only one or several listings per month.
-While you continue to sell the items in question, you shift your primary selling emphasis elsewhere.
+- Shift Your Emphasis and/or Sell One at a Time: Sales of legitimate items that repeatedly earn restrictions may be possible if it is done at a slower pace, usually only one listing at any time and only one or several listings per month.